Trans: When Ideology Meets Reality: Reception

-Fiction author Lionel Shriver told The Times that Helen Joyce expected a "rough ride" when planning the book, and met with some reluctance when selling the book.
-Joyce is often described as a gender-critical feminist and has met some controversy over the presentation of ideas in the book.
-In 2022, a lecture by Joyce at the University of Cambridge was boycotted by several professors concerned about some of Joyce's positions, including a college master who described the views expressed in Joyce's book as "offensive, insulting and hateful to members of our community who live and work here".
+According to The Telegraph, Joyce is often described as a gender-critical feminist and has met some controversy over the presentation of ideas in the book.
+The Telegraph further said that in 2022, a lecture by Joyce at the University of Cambridge was boycotted by several professors concerned about some of Joyce's positions, including a college master who described the views expressed in Joyce's book as "offensive, insulting and hateful to members of our community who live and work here".
 The boycott was protested by alumni and donors who threatened to pull their donations and said they would not donate any further without a formal apology.
-The event was not cancelled and went on as planned in November 2022.
+According to The Telegraph, the event was not cancelled and went on as planned in November 2022.

-Thomas J Billard argued the book promoted transgender health care misinformation.
+Writing in Political Communication, Thomas J Billard said the book promoted transgender health care misinformation.

+In an opinion piece in The Times titled "Trans purity test has lost touch with reality", author Lionel Shriver said that Helen Joyce told her she expected a "rough ride" when planning the book, and said that she was told Joyce met with some reluctance when selling the book.